aburossi/prompts/h5p/README.txt

 D) follow the instructions in mentimeter.txt to generate content for participation with mentimeter
 E) follow the instructions in mindmap.txt to generate A mindmap.
 F) follow the instructions in lesson.txt to generate engaging questions about the subject.
+G) follow the instructions in answers.txt to generate different levels of answers to the topic.